LoginRadius/engineering-portal/content/blog/apache-beam-for-dummies/index.md

 {"name": "Ojha"}
 ```

-The input should be newline delimited json.
+The input should be newline delimited JSON.

 Include the following dependencies in your `pom.xml`